 - Ludicrous Gibs: Body parts of the mutants explode into chunks after being shot enough.

-- Our Zombies Are Different: The ARK-infected creatures on the Heimdal are called "mutants."
+- Not Using the "Z" Word: The ARK-infected creatures on the Heimdal are called "mutants."

 - Plant Person: Pretty much most of the humanoid mutants, as ARK (which by itself is a plant-based organism) has passed on its DNA to all of the infected.